Redmond Central Connector: Route

+The trail begins at the intersection of NE 124 Street and Willows Road NE in Redmond and continues southeast along the Sammamish River before crossing the river and the Sammamish River Trail on a renovated railroad trestle.
+Along the trestle's handrails is an art installation of steel panels, with the words of a poem by Rebecca Meredith, former Redmond Poet Laureate as well as railroad and natural imagery of "Earth", "Air", and "Water" cut into the panels.
+Pedestrians can descend from the trail down to the Sammamish River Trail via stairs at the trestle or a nearby off-ramp.

-The trail begins western end of the Puget Power Trail near Overlake Christian Church and Digipen Institute of Technology.
-A future extension will connect it to the Cross Kirkland Corridor and the rest of the Eastrail.
-The trail continues southeast before crossing the Sammamish River on a renovated railroad trestle.
-After crossing the river, it intersects the Sammamish River Trail.
-The trail then continues into downtown Redmond, passing through Redmond Central Connector Park and Downtown Park.
+After crossing the river, the trail then continues into downtown Redmond, passing through Redmond Central Connector Park and Downtown Park.
 It passes Redmond Town Center before arriving at Downtown Redmond station and ending at the Bear Creek Trail.
 Sound Transit constructed a bridge across Bear Creek and under State Route 520 that connects it to the East Lake Sammamish Trail, a continuation of the rail trail.